Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/manage-configuration.md

 }
 ```

-Next, Open `auto-tag.yaml` in your text editor, paste in the configuration below, then save the file
+7\.
+Open the YAML configuration file (`auto-tag.yaml`) in your text editor and paste the configuration below.
+Save the file

->**Tip** The value of name is now provided:
+>
+> :warning: The name of the tag should be provided here.
+In this example: `DTServer`
+>

 ```yaml
 configs: